Aert Mijtens: Career

-Mijtens was active in Brussels, Rome, Naples (where he was successful and worked for the court of the Viceroy), L'Aquila, and The Hague.
+He left Napels forever between July 1598 and November 1599.
+He worked on a commission for the Franciscan Order of San Bernardino in L'Aquila, for whom he had also worked in 1594.
+From 1600 he was active in Rome.
 He was a teacher of Barend van Someren during his Rome residency.
-Van Someren married Mijtens' daughter and returned with her to Flanders.
+Van Someren married Mijtens' daughter Dionora in 1600 and returned with her to Flanders.